 The KB Fund was started after a dog, KB, was tragically discovered having been set on fire in Baltimore County.
 The Maryland SPCA reached out to Baltimore County Animal Control, who had taken the dog in.
 We asked the community for funds to help pay for his care at Pet ER.
 He had a long recovery period, but his injuries did heal, and happily, he was adopted.
 The funds raised paid for his care and we shared with donors that anything in addition would go to helping other unowned animals with emergency medical care needs.
 We have used it to help any strays who come in needing emergency medical including surgeries to repair broken bones and any x-rays that need to be taken of pets in our care.
 While our facility is growing to accommodate these animals' needs, we currently send the pets out to veterinarians who can.
 The KB Fund is used to pay for those medical bills.

-Please support Poncho and his medical care needs.
 The MD SPCA receives no funding from the government or the ASPCA.
-We are able to help pets like Poncho because of community support and donations to our KB Fund, a 100% donor-funded program for emergency medical care.
+We are able to help pets like Lotus because of community support and donations to our KB Fund, a 100% donor-funded program for emergency medical care.

 Sign up to get more information about news and events at the MD SPCA.